 \section{Conclusion and Outlook}

 In this work, we proposed a framework to generate graph states with adaptive fusion protocols for both Type-I and Type-II fusion schemes on linear cluster resource states.
 In contrast to other work, we make use of adaptive fusion protocols allowing us to reprocess parts of leftover graph states after fusion failure has occurred.
 We utilized mean first passage times as a tool to estimate the number of required fusions in a sequential buildup process and investigated several algorithms to optimize fusion networks towards fewer fusion steps.
-Our results show that there is an optimization potential of several orders of magnitude when compared to repeat-until-success strategies.
+Our results show substantial improvements in reducing the number of required fusions which can be up to several orders of magnitude when compared to simple repeat-until-success schemes.

 Our analysis can be extended in the direction of finding more efficient Type-II fusion networks by exploiting the pivot behavior of the $\{XZ,ZX\}$ basis measurement on graph states.
 Another line of exploration is to interleave different fusion types in the generation process.